Who's Behind Listverse?

 These rules aren’t completely insane.
 The Mormon Church is strongly against full-court basketball and playing Marco Polo in local swimming pools because they’re worried about injuries.
 However, some reports reveal that they can’t swim on Sundays.
 Swimming is usually done for recreation.
 The god has asked to spend one day of the week in worship, and recreation distracts them from goal.
 There is nothing evil about swimming.
 But they lose spiritual balance when they fill time with fun-seeking activities.

 7 Missionaries Can Only Call Home Twice a Year

-Missionaries don’t get to see their families, either.
-If they want to talk to them, they have to wait until Christmas because Mormon missionaries are only allowed to call home twice a year—on Christmas and Mother’s Day.
+Historically, missionaries didn’t get to see their families, either.
+If they wanted to talk to them, they had to wait until Christmas because Mormon missionaries were only allowed to call home twice a year—on Christmas and Mother’s Day.

-Those boys in white shirts who knock on your door aren’t allowed to do much else.
+Those boys in white shirts who knock on your door weren’t allowed to do much else.
 They start working at 9:30 AM every day but Sunday and don’t stop until 9:30 PM.
-Everything else is considered to be a distraction—including their parents.
+Everything else was considered to be a distraction—including their parents.

 As proud as the Boy Scouts are of their “always be prepared” motto, they have nothing on the Mormons.
 The church tells its followers that they live in tumultuous times and need to be self-reliant for anything that comes—whether it’s the apocalypse or a personal tragedy.

 Every church has an emergency response plan ready for its ward to keep the church members safe in the event of a catastrophe.
 The people are expected to be ready too.
 The church instructs every member to keep an emergency shelter ready with a three-month supply of the food they eat daily.